danielsauter/rapid-android-development/preface.md

 * If you are new to programming, Processing for Android is much easier to learn than Java.
 If you are an experienced Java programmer already, Processing is a great programming environment for rapid prototyping of graphics and sensor-heavy apps.

 * Processing uses straightforward syntax.
-[In comparison to Java,][6] it is more concise.
+In comparison to Java, <!-- 0.3 REVISION - Link Removed, http://wiki.processing.org/w/Java_Comparison is a dead link--> it is more concise.
 Processing doesn't require you to understand advanced concepts such as classes or screen buffering to get started, yet it makes them accessible to any advanced users who want to use them.
 This makes Processing programs shorter and easier to read.

 * The lightweight programming environment installs quickly and is easy to use.
 Processing is available for GNU/Linux, Mac OS X, and Windows.
 If you work with multiple computers or want to help someone else get started quickly, being up and running in a few minutes can make all the difference.